 How to Determine Fabric Durability

-These tests measure the number of rubs or cycles a fabric can withstand before showing signs of wear, such as broken yarns or noticeable changes in appearance.
+Two common tests measure fabric abrasion resistance: the Wyzenbeek method (used primarily in the United States) and the Martindale method (more common in Europe and internationally).
+These tests measure how many rubs or cycles a fabric can withstand before showing signs of wear, such as broken yarns or noticeable changes in appearance.
 Higher numbers indicate greater durability.

-- Light use (9,000-11,000 double rubs): Ideal for decorative items, occasional use
+- Light use (9,000-11,000 double rubs): Suitable for decorative items and occasional use.

-- Medium use (12,000-15,000 double rubs): Suitable for dining chairs, living room furniture
+- Medium use (12,000-15,000 double rubs): Suitable for dining chairs and living room furniture.

-- Heavy use (15,000+ double rubs): Good for high-traffic areas, family rooms, commercial use
+- Heavy use (15,000+ double rubs): Good for high-traffic areas, family rooms, and commercial use.

-- 10,000-20,000 cycles: General domestic use
+- 10,000-20,000 cycles: General domestic use.

-- 20,000-30,000 cycles: Heavy domestic use, including reclining furniture
+- 20,000-30,000 cycles: Heavy domestic use, including reclining furniture.

-- 30,000-40,000 cycles: Commercial or office use
+- 30,000-40,000 cycles: Commercial or office use.

-- Over 40,000 cycles: Considered highly durable for any application
+- Over 40,000 cycles: Suitable for high-wear applications.

 Cotton